MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-overview.md

 ## Provision and manage Azure resources with management libraries

-The management (or "management plane") libraries, all of which can be found in the `com.azure.resourcemanager` Maven group ID, help you create, provision and otherwise manage Azure resources from Java application code.
+The management (or "management plane") libraries help you create, provision and otherwise manage Azure resources from Java application code.
+You can find these libraries in the `com.azure.resourcemanager` Maven group ID.
 All Azure services have corresponding management libraries.

 With the management libraries, you can write configuration and deployment scripts to perform the same tasks that you can through the [Azure portal](https://portal.azure.com/) or the [Azure CLI](/cli/azure/install-azure-cli).